manu156/manu156.github.io/content/blog/review-guidelines.md

 I made this list based on my experience trying to make out patterns out of bugs that I have seen frequently.
 # General Guidlines
 - Don't implement things that you might need in the future but are not required now
+- Changes that are not backward compaitable should be in new version, for example APIs should be moved to next version like /v1 -> /v2
 - Comments are clear and useful, and mostly explain why instead of what
 - Any parallel programming is done safely.
 Shared fields or Dependency injection can cause data corruption
 - Tests are well-designed.
 Write tests that test the each path when there are complex pathways